AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   Supports up to 128 GiB encrypted memory and encrypted computing based on Intel® Software Guard Extensions \(SGX\) to protect the confidentiality and integrity of key code and data from malicious attacks.
+-   Supports up to 128 GiB encrypted memory and encrypted computing based on Intel® Software Guard Extensions \(SGX\) to protect the confidentiality and integrity of key code and data from malware attacks.
 -   Supports SGX technology applicable to virtual machines and allows you to choose instance types based on your needs.
 -   Implements trusted boots based on TCM or TPM chips.
 During a trusted boot, each module in the boot chain from the underlying hardware to the guest OS is measured and verified.
 -   Offloads a large number of virtualization features to dedicated hardware with the use of the third-generation SHENLONG architecture to provide predictable and consistent ultra-high performance and reduce virtualization overheads.